zx80/flask-simple-auth/README.md

-Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms for instance.
+Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms or managing views, for instance.
-However, some provisions are made so that it can also be used for a web
+However, some provisions are made so that it can *also* be used for a web
 application: CORS, login page redirection…

-[**Authentication**](#authentication) is available through the `get_user`
+[**Authentication**](#authentication), i.e. checking *who* is doing the request, is available through the `get_user` function.
-function.
 It is performed on demand when the function is called or when checking for permissions.
 The module implements inheriting the web-server authentication, various password authentication (HTTP Basic, or HTTP/JSON parameters), tokens (custom or JWT passed in headers or as a parameter),